johncarlomaula/john-carlo.github.io/project5_telco.md

 ### Recommendations

-While the bootstrapped model is my recommended final model, the other model might be better if the cost of losing a customer greater than the cost of implementing customer retention stragies due to its higher sensitivity.
+While the bootstrapped model is my recommended final model, the other model might be better if the cost of losing a customer is greater than the cost of implementing customer retention strategies due to its higher sensitivity (i.e., greater performance in identifying churning customers).

 Overall, I recommend the following actions to be taken:

 - Focus on customers who have a monthly contract.
 Offer incentives when signing up for a 1-year or 2-year contract.
 - Overhaul the *Fiber Optic* internet service.
 It has a higher overall monthly cost, but there does not appear to be a difference in the quality of the services provided when compared to *DSL*.
 - Examine the electronic check payment channel.
-If extra costs are are associated with this kind of payment, find a way to decrease it.
+If extra costs are associated with this kind of payment, find a way to decrease it.
 Another option is to make other methods more convenient.
 - Properly inform customers about the offered services such as online protection, online backup, etc. and their benefits.

 ---